Welcome to the Anthrochat IRC Network.

 What is Anthrochat?

-Anthrochat is an IRC (Internet Relay Chat) network for the furry / Anthropomorphic fan subculture.
+Anthrochat is an IRC (Internet Relay Chat) network for the furry / Anthropomorphic fan subculture, full of furry chat channels/rooms.
 The network was created with freedom of speech in mind- a network where you are free to speak your mind without fearing the system administration's response.
 Users are encouraged to learn and utilize the tools existing in their own willpower, their IRC clients, the IRC servers, and the IRC Services bots to manage their interactions with other users.
 Please also review our mission statement

 Where is Anthrochat?